Pherakki/DSCS-SkipDialogueMod/README.md

 ## Features
 - Toggle accelerated dialogue by pressing the appropriate "Cancel" button for your input device (_e.g._ `Circle` for Dualshock controllers, `B` for XBOX, etc.)
+- Animation acceleration in cutscene-style dialogues
+- Cutscene acceleration

 ## Planned Features
-- Animation acceleration in cutscene-style dialogues [requires expansion of mod manager features]
-- Cutscene acceleration [requires expansion of mod manager features]
 - Movie Skipping [May not be possible]

 ## Installation